Improving the Sight

 Exercise for Better Vision

-Since it is in this one have inch circle that you can see best it is obvious that you want to direct your eyes, so that whatever you want to see produces an image in that area.
+Since it is in this one half inch circle that you can see best it is obvious that you want to direct your eyes, so that whatever you want to see produces an image in that area.
 Your brain has to work harder to resolve images at the edge of the retina.
 That produces strain, therefore, when you are looking, you need to be sure that you are looking directly at whatever you are looking at.
-Simple as this principle is it does not occur to many people who are not trained in optics (and better trained at casual glancing. e.g. notice in a grocery store how people are constantly misjudging where to push their baskets in relation to the person in front of them.
-This is because most people try to rely on their peripheral vision rather than looking directly at other people.
-This sort of behaviour is also taken onto the highways-where misjudgment can be a lot more deadly).
+Simple as this principle is it does not occur to many people who are not trained in optics (and better trained at casual glancing when driving, on their cellphones, etc).

 To encourage central fixation, Bates recommended mobility drills and swinging.
 The next time you are walking along the street glance at the people on the other side of the street.
 Glance directly at the first person, then allow your eyes to smoothly pass from that person to the next, and the next, and the next.
 Each time look directly at your target.

-After you have tried that, try moving your eye back and forth, so that you get the illusions of things 'swinging' from side to side.
+After you have tried that, try moving your eye back and forth, so that you get illusions of things 'swinging' from side to side.
 This is essentially a relaxation exercise.
 Avoid staring, keep your eyes level as you swing, and allow yourself to blink.
 Blinking not only relaxes the eye, but helps to keep it clean, and by swinging you can get the idea of calmly looking without strain.

 Now we are going to cover only one more Bates exercise.
 It is the one which most interesting to oculists.
 Those who wish to work with the complete Bates system will do well to get one of the excellent manuals that have been published.
-Especially recommended is Aldous Huxley's The Art of Seeing.
+Especially recommended is Aldous Huxley's The Art of Seeing .
 Not only was it written by one of England's great men of letters, but it is widely available in the public libraries.
-As for us I should recommend palming even to those who have 20/20 vision.
+As for us, I should recommend palming even to those who have 20/20 vision.

 Like swinging, palming is a relaxation exercise.
 Unlike swinging it is done with the eyes closed, usually after any other eye exercises.